,l; Card Making and DIY Invitations

 This one doesn't always come easy.
 Especially for a wedding invitation!
 Check out my section on invitation wording to help get you started.
 You can use my wording exactly as it is, or mix and match to create exactly what you are looking for!
 When writing the wording for your invitations just remember to make sure it is coming from the heart.
 Don't forget to include the most important details, like the date, time, and location, of course!

 For me this is a very important step to card making.
 I much prefer the crisp look of printed words to my own messy handwriting.
 There are many ways to go about this step of the process.
-The best way would be to use desktop publishing software.
-If you do not have desktop publishing software, or would rather not download or buy it, try making your invitation template manually!
-You can even order a printable template through our site at the Custom Printables page.
+You can choose to use your computer and simply print the wording onto your chosen paper (my favorite way), use rubber stamps, or even calligraphy.

 However you plan to get the words onto your invitations you can use this site as a guide to help you along the way!